Socken: History

-On 1 January 2016, a new administrative division and area for statistics, registration districts or simply districts, was introduced in Sweden.
+On 1 January 2016, a new administrative division and area for Statistics Sweden, registration districts, was introduced in Sweden.
 Geographically, the districts correspond with the parishes of the Church of Sweden as of 31 December 1999.
 About 85% of the old sockens corresponds with the new districts.

 Even though the term socken is no longer used administratively in Sweden, it is still used for cataloging and registering historical archives (Swedish National Heritage Board), botany, dialect research, toponymy and by local historical societies.
 Socken is a convenient parameter for these purposes since it does not change with time.